+As we manage through these uncertainties, our focus is on obtaining orders, maintaining disciplined working capital management, identifying ways to mitigate the supply chain disruptions, labor shortages and resulting inefficiencies, and investing in key growth strategies so that we can continue to execute our operating strategies as a critical supplier to the essential food and air transportation industries.
+As of the date of this filing, all of our factories and warehouses are operational.
-We have taken significant actions to keep our employees safe throughout the COVID-19 pandemic.
-In March, we formed the COVID-19 Crisis Response Team, a team of senior leaders across JBT that developed and deployed policies, programs and protocols to ensure the consistent and effective management of risk to JBT and our employees throughout the crisis.
-This included, but is not limited to, global travel guidelines, PPE and social distancing requirements, required location protocols, testing and return-to-work policies.
-As of the date of this filing, most of our factories, suppliers and warehouses remain operational.
-We have taken a number of steps under the guidance of our Crisis Response Team to protect the health and safety of our workers in our facilities, including daily symptoms screening for clearance to work, social distancing requirements in our workplaces, face covering requirements where social distancing is not possible, facilitation of work from home arrangements for our employees who can perform work functions remotely, and global travel restrictions consistent with the Centers for Disease Control and Prevention and local government guidelines.
-Our Crisis Response Team issues frequent guidance to our managers and employees to reinforce the protocols and policies designed to keep our employees safe, and maintain our business operations.

-Furthermore, we have largely maintained our supply chain to date through our geographically diversified supplier base, and are providing enhanced remote support options and extended hours to our customers to support them through the disruption caused by the pandemic.
-Despite reduced capital expenditures and cost cutting measures, we have protected our investment in product development.
+We continue to maintain protocols under the guidance of our Crisis Response Team to protect the health and safety of our workers in our facilities, including daily symptoms screening for clearance to work, social distancing requirements in our workplaces, face covering requirements where social distancing is not possible, facilitation of work from home arrangements for our employees who can perform work functions remotely, and global travel restrictions consistent with the Centers for Disease Control and Prevention and local government guidelines.
+We are evaluating our options to source and manage COVID testing at our facilities in order to assist our employees' efforts to remain healthy and reduce absenteeism.
+Our Crisis Response Team issues frequent guidance to our managers and employees to reinforce these protocols and policies which are designed to keep our employees safe, maintain our business operations, and allow us to effectively and efficiently manage through positive COVID cases and potential shut downs in our facilities.
+Furthermore, we are providing enhanced remote support options and extended hours to our customers to support them through the disruption caused by the pandemic.

 We will continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state or local authorities or that we determine are in the best interests of our employees and our other stakeholders.